What Is LLC Insurance Coverage & How Much Does It Cost?

 Workers’ Compensation | Medical bills and lost wages for employees injured while doing their job |

-General liability insurance covers the most common business risks from a third-party.
+General liability insurance covers the most common business risks from a third party.
 The coverage applies to three areas: bodily injury, property damage, and reputational and advertising harm.
 If your LLC is accused of any of these, general liability insurance will handle the investigation, costs, and legal fees if the matter goes to court.

-Some examples of general liability claims would be a
+Examples of general liability claims include:

 - Delivery driver’s injury in a slip-and-fall incident on your property